-Two Houses: Just as they had two types of villages, these people had two types of homes, but these were seasonal homes, for cold and hot weather.
+Two Houses: Just as they had two types of villages, these people had two types of homes, seasonal homes for cold and hot weather.
 These homes were located in the same village.
 People simply moved a few feet or so to reach their seasonal home.
 The summer homes were airy and open.
 The winter homes were warm and solid.

 The double house method not only made them comfortable, but it was a form of trickery.
 The Creek tricked other tribes into thinking they had more people in each village than there really were.
 All the houses, summer and winter, were built around a huge central plaza.

 Central Plaza: The Central Plaza was used for many purposes.
 Kids played there.
 The village council met there.
 They held the Green Corn Ceremony there.